LindiPorter/RevProject1/README.md

 # Employee Reimbursement System

 ## Project Description
 For Project 1, I developed an employee expense reimbursement system based upon the guidelines given.
 This was a full stack application showcasing both front and back end capabilities.
 In this project, I used a variety of technologies and languages to achieve the requirements.
-An employee with specific login information can create an expense request including details about the desire for reimbursement.
-Then, a manager logs in with their own credentials and either accepts or denies the request.
-Both employee and manager is able to view past and pending requests, which will be updated upon the managere's decision.
+An employee with specific login information can create an expense request including details about the reimbursement.
+Then, a manager logs in with credentials and either accepts or denies the request.
+Both employee and manager is able to view past and pending requests, which will be updated upon the manager's decision.

 ## Technologies Used
   * Java - version 1.8